arduino/docs-content/content/tutorials/generic/cloud-business-voucher-redeem/cloud-business-voucher-redeem.md

   - Arduino-Cloud
 ---

-## Overview

-In this tutorial, you will learn how to activate a trial-period subscription plan for the Arduino Cloud for Business.

 ## Software Requirements

 - An [Arduino Cloud](https://cloud.arduino.cc/) account is required to proceed with the steps provided in the following section.
 If you do not have an account, you can create one for free inside [cloud.arduino.cc](https://cloud.arduino.cc/home/?get-started=true).